usegalaxy-eu/pulsar-network-docs/source/vars_tf.rst

 ``nfs_disk_size``
 -----------------

+:Description:
-:Description: Size of the NFS storage drive.
+	Size of the NFS storage drive.
 We suggest at least 300 GB of storage.
+The NFS will store all data that is processed at a given time.
+This includes input, output, intermediate data and Singularity images (if Singularity is used).

 :Example: